R-Cardenas/uea-website/content/publication/somatic_variant/index.md

 <br />

-The GATK pipeline was developed in-house and include all the reccomennded tools described in the the  [mutect2 GATK workflow](https://gatk.broadinstitute.org/hc/en-us/articles/360035889791--How-to-Call-somatic-mutations-using-GATK4-Mutect2-Deprecated-).
+The GATK pipeline was developed in-house and includes the recommended tools described in the the  [mutect2 GATK workflow](https://gatk.broadinstitute.org/hc/en-us/articles/360035889791--How-to-Call-somatic-mutations-using-GATK4-Mutect2-Deprecated-).
 This pipeline automates 10 processes including recalibration against known common variants, variant calling (mutect2), contamination calculation and filtering variants to produce a list of high quality variants.

 <br />